iansampson/dissertation/Backlog.md

 - [ ] Add citations to new section on “The Not Tale”
 - [ ] Write conclusion for dissertation
 - [ ] Finish abstract
+- [ ] Update references to Bergvall chapter in introduction and elsewhere
+- [ ] Change reference to “The Fried Tale” to “The Not Tale”

 ### Should
 - [ ] Introduce Oulipo and its members in a more straightforward narrative